Palm Oil Dashboard

 Grievance Mechanism (KGM)

 Under KGM, Kao, which uses palm oil, and the CRT Japan, together with oil suppliers and plantation companies, receive complaints from independent oil palm smallholders (farmers) in the local language (Indonesian) via a smartphone system (Suara Petani (Farmer’s voice)) jointly developed by the two companies about matters such as human rights violations and land disputes, and inquiries about matters closely related to plantation operations (obtaining RSPO certification, labor safety during plantation work, the timing of replacing oil palms, how to purchase fertilizer, etc.).
-Kao investigates, addresses, resolves and follows up the received complaints and reports them with regular disclosure of the grievance list.
+We investigate, address, resolve and follow up the received complaints and reports them with regular disclosure of the grievance list.

-Kao is stepping up its efforts to solve fundamental issues of society and environment, especially human rights by monitoring the risk of human rights and environment and to improve the productivity of independent oil palm smallholders.
-When finding non-compliance on Kao’s supply chain, Kao requests suppliers to make improvements, confirms improvement status, and retains the option to terminate its business contracts with them in accordance with its corporate protocols.
+We are stepping up our efforts to address fundamental societal and environmental issues, particularly human rights, by monitoring risks related to human rights and the environment, as well as improving the productivity of independent oil palm smallholders.
+We visit target areas to promote awareness of the Kao Grievance Mechanism and strive to maintain an effective grievance mechanism.
+When finding non-compliance on our supply chain, we request suppliers to make improvements, confirm improvement status, and retain the option to terminate its business contracts with them in accordance with its corporate protocols.

 Number of smallholders covered by the Kao Grievance Mechanism